John Somers Payne: Career

 Growing up in a highly acknowledged Munster sailing family, Payne knew his way around a boat.
 He belonged to The Royal Cork Yacht Club and was a respected sailor of Cork Harbor.
 He competed in the Finn Single-handed Dinghy event at the 1956 Olympics in Melbourne and again in the 1960 Olympics in Rome.
 Having to work very hard to get to the Olympics, Payne came 16th at the 1956 Olympics and 18th at the 1960 Olympics both in the mixed one-person dinghy event.
 In 1946, the International 12 Foot Dinghy was the biggest dinghy class in Ireland, which Payne would have been considered a national and international star.
 Later, Payne would have carried on to win more National 18 class titles than any other captain, and has listed many Admiral's Cup in his accomplishments.

 Later life and death

 An Olympian named John Somers Payne known to be a doyen of the Cork Harbor sailing.
 Payne died on 24 April 2013 at the age of eighty-seven, being a member of a well-known Munster sailing family.

 He was given the nickname ‘Jimmy’ Payne by friends and family.
-Payne died in the excellent care of the Mercy University Hospital, after living a long healthy life.
+Payne died in the care of the Mercy University Hospital, after living a long healthy life.
 Payne is the dearest husband of Eithne and the late Gladys.
 He was a loving father to one boy and two girls Leslie, Jackie, Jenny (children of Gladys) and one boy James (son of Eithne) as well as grandfather to Tom, Patricia, Indy, Lorchan and Euan.